Immunotherapy for ALK Positive Lung Cancer

 In ALK-positive lung cancer, this gene mutation is in the anaplastic lymphoma kinase (ALK) gene.
 This mutation plays a role in abnormal cell growth that leads to cancer.3

 To diagnose ALK-positive lung cancer, doctors use genetic testing called biomarker testing to find ALK mutations in lung tumor cells.
-The cancer is then treated with different medicines than other types of lung cancer.1-3
+The cancer is then often treated with different medicines than other types of lung cancer.1-3

 How is ALK-positive lung cancer treated?

 Most people with ALK-positive lung cancer are diagnosed after the cancer has spread to other parts of the body.
 This is called metastatic cancer.
-Currently, there is no cure for ALK-positive lung cancer.
+Currently, there is no cure for metastatic ALK-positive lung cancer.
 However, there are effective treatments that can manage it for many years.3

 TKI targeted therapy for ALK-positive lung cancer